leohhhn/gnoland_zero_to_hero/examples/whitelist/tutorial.md

 9. `--remote` - specify node endpoint, in our case it's our local node
 10. `Dev` - the keypair to use for the transaction

-After running the command, if successfull, we should get the following output:
+After running the command, if successful, we should get the following output:

 ```
 OK!